Anchorage Capital Group

-Anchorage Capital Group (Anchorage) is an American hedge fund based in New York City.
-The firm is known as one of the world's most prominent vulture funds, funds that invest in distressed securities.
+Anchorage Capital Group (or simply Anchorage) is an American investment management firm based in New York City.
+The firm is known as one of the world's most prominent vulture funds, which are funds that invest in distressed securities.

 Background

 Anchorage was founded in 2003 by Kevin Ulrich and Tony Davis.
-Both of them were previously working in the distressed debt business of Goldman Sachs.
+Both previously worked in the distressed-debt business of Goldman Sachs.
 The firm received $100 million in seed money from Reservoir Capital Group.
-Later on Davis, left the firm to start a new one named Inherent Group which focused on ESG investments.
+Later on, Davis left the firm to start Inherent Group, which focused on ESG investments.

 In December 2021, Anchorage announced it would close its $7.4 billion credit flagship fund (ACP Capital) due to lackluster returns and difficulties in markets such as distressed securities.
-The firm would move on to focus more on investments related to structured finance like collateralized loan obligations as well as private credit.

-At the same time, co-founder Ulrich also announced he would be stepping down from his role as CEO to move to a new role as Chairman.
-One of the potential factors that led to this apart from the firm's recent performance was the fact that in 2019, Ulrich was sued by a woman accusing him of sexual assault in a Manhattan hotel.
-The complaint was withdrawn later after Ulrich settled with the accuser, but the firm's clients were displeased by the firm's failure to disclose the allegations after they appeared on public record.
+The firm moved on to focus on investments related to structured finance, such as collateralized loan obligations, as well as private credit.
+At the same time, co-founder Ulrich announced he was stepping down from his role as CEO to a new role as chairman.
+One potential factors that led to this, apart from the firm's recent performance, was that in 2019, Ulrich was sued by a woman accusing him of sexual assault in a Manhattan hotel.
+The complaint was withdrawn later after Ulrich settled with the accuser, but the firm's clients were displeased with the firm's failure to disclose the allegations after they appeared on public record.
 Anchorage is headquartered in New York City and has an additional office in London.